Palace of Depression: Decline

 Daynor died a pauper in 1964 at a reported 104 years old.
 After Daynor's death, a fire destroyed the Palace of Depression and Vineland razed it in 1969.

 Restoration

 As of 2001, a city restoration project to rebuild the Palace of Depression was in progress.
 Local companies and individuals were encouraged to volunteer materials and labor.
 Kevin Kirchner initially started the effort in 1998 and has led the restoration effort since its beginning.
 It took about three years just to obtain the permits and clear the wooded property before actual re-construction of The Palace began in 2001.
-As of 2017 much of the Palace building itself has been rebuilt and an adjacent Historical Center/Museum was also erected on the site.
-The project is scheduled to tentatively take another two years before opened to the public regularly.
-The Palace is currently open to the public for tours in limited capacity.